-A Average effective duration - The average term to maturity of debentures.
-Measured in years, by weighting principal and interest payments for the debenture over its term to fina maturity.
-The average effective duration of a debenture reflects the financial instrument's sensitivity to changes in interest rates.
-Average effective duration is calculated as the ratio between the weighted average debenture payouts to its price.
-Active market - A market where transactions involving an asset or liability take place regularly and in sufficient volume, so as to regularly provide information about pricing of assets and liabilities.
-D Debt whose collection is contingent on collateral - Impaired debt whose repayment is expected through realization of collateral provided to secure such debt.
-Debt under restructuring - Problematic debt under restructuring is defined as debt for which, for economic or legal reasons related to financial difficulties of the debtor, the Bank has made a concession by way o modification to terms and conditions of the debt, designed to make it easier for the debtor to make cash payments in the near term (reduction or postponement of cash payments due from the debtor), or by way o receiving other assets as debt repayment (in whole or in part).
-Debt under special supervision - Debt under special supervision is debt with potential weaknesses, which require special attention by Bank management.
-Should these weaknesses not be addressed, the likelihood of debt repayment may deteriorate.
-Debentures - Securities which are obligations by the issuer to pay to the debenture holder the principal issued plus interest, on specified dates or upon realization of a specified condition.
-Derivative - A financial instrument or contract whose value changes in response to changes in the price of the underlying asset (a financial instrument, physical asset, index, credit rating or other underlying asset) requires a small or minimal initial investment, compared to other contract types, and is expected to be settled on a future date.
-F Financial instrument - A contract that creates a financial asset for one entity and a financial liability of • capital instrument for another entity.
-T Indebtedness - On- and off-balance sheet credit, as defined in Proper Conduct of Banking Business Directive 313.
-Inferior debt - Inferior debt is debt insufficiently secured by collateral or by debtor repayment capacity, and for which the Bank may incur a loss if faults are not corrected, including debt over NIS 700 thousand which is 60-89 days in arrears.
-Impaired debt - Debt is classified as impaired when its principal or interest is in arrears over 90 days unless the debt is well secured and is in collection proceedings.
-Further, any debt whose terms and conditions have been changed in conjunction with restructuring o problematic debt would be classified as impaired debt, unless prior to and following such restructuring, a provision for credit losses by extent of arrears was made with respect to the debt pursuant to the appendix to Proper Conduct of Banking Business Directive 314 on problematic debt in housing loans.
-0 Off-balance sheet credit - Contracting for providing credit and guarantees (excluding derivative instruments). Р Problematic debt - Debt classified under one of the following negative classifications: special supervision inferior or impaired.
-R Recorded debt balance - The debt balance, including recognized accrued interest, premium or discoun R R yet to be amortized, net deferred commissions or net deferred costs charged to the debt balance and yet to amortized, net of the debt amount subject to accounting write-off.
-R S yet to be amortized, net deferred commissions or net deferred costs charged to the debt balance and yet to S yet to be amortized, net deferred commissions or net deferred costs charged to the debt balance and yet to amortized, net of the debt amount subject to accounting write-off.
-S Syndication - A loan extended jointly by a group of lenders.
-S Terms yet to be amortized, net deferred commissions or net deferred costs charged to the debt balance and yet to amortized, net of the debt amount subject to accounting write-off.
-Syndication - A loan extended jointly by a group of lenders. s with regard to regulatory directives financial institutions (outside the USA).
+- A Average effective duration The average term to maturity of debentures. - Measured in years, by weighting principal and interest payments for the debenture over its term to final maturity. - The average effective duration of a debenture reflects the financial instrument's sensitivity to changes in interest rates. - Average effective duration is calculated as the ratio between the weighted average debenture payouts to its price. - Active market A market where transactions involving an asset or liability take place regularly and in sufficient volume, so as to regularly provide information about pricing of assets and liabilities. - D Debt whose collection is contingent on collateral Impaired debt whose repayment is expected through realization of collateral provided to secure such debt. - Debt under restructuring Problematic debt under restructuring is defined as debt for which, for economic or legal reasons related to financial difficulties of the debtor, the Bank has made a concession by way of modification to terms and conditions of the debt, designed to make it easier for the debtor to make cash payments in the near term (reduction or postponement of cash payments due from the debtor), or by way of receiving other assets as debt repayment (in whole or in part). - Debt under special supervision Debt under special supervision is debt with potential weaknesses, which require special attention by Bank management. - Should these weaknesses not be addressed, the likelihood of debt repayment may deteriorate. - Debentures Securities which are obligations by the issuer to pay to the debenture holder the principal issued plus interest, on specified dates or upon realization of a specified condition. - Derivative A financial instrument or contract whose value changes in response to changes in the price of the underlying asset (a financial instrument, physical asset, index, credit rating or other underlying asset), requires a small or minimal initial investment, compared to other contract types, and is expected to be settled on a future date. - F Financial instrument A contract that creates a financial asset for one entity and a financial liability or capital instrument for another entity. - I Indebtedness On- and off-balance sheet credit, as defined in Proper Conduct of Banking Business Directive 313. - Inferior debt Inferior debt is debt insufficiently secured by collateral or by debtor repayment capacity, and for which the Bank may incur a loss if faults are not corrected, including debt over NIS 700 thousand which is 60-89 days in arrears. - Impaired debt Debt is classified as impaired when its principal or interest is in arrears over 90 days, unless the debt is well secured and is in collection proceedings. - Further, any debt whose terms and conditions have been changed in conjunction with restructuring of problematic debt would be classified as impaired debt, unless prior to and following such restructuring, a provision for credit losses by extent of arrears was made with respect to the debt pursuant to the appendix to Proper Conduct of Banking Business Directive 314 on problematic debt in housing loans. - O Off-balance sheet credit Contracting for providing credit and guarantees (excluding derivative instruments). - P Problematic debt Debt classified under one of the following negative classifications: special supervision, inferior or impaired. - R Recorded debt balance The debt balance, including recognized accrued interest, premium or discount yet to be amortized, net deferred commissions or net deferred costs charged to the debt balance and yet to amortized, net of the debt amount subject to accounting write-off. - S Syndication A loan extended jointly by a group of lenders.